Wildlife

 Rock Rattlesnake, Crotalus lepidus.

-The Rock Rattlesnake (Crotalus lepidus) is a venomous rattlesnake.
-In Arizona, it is found in the “sky island” mountain ranges of southeastern Arizona (e.g., Chiricahua, Peloncillo, Dragoon, Whetstone, Santa Rita, Huachucas, and Canelos).
-Adults reach up to 840 mm (33”) in total length (excluding rattle).
+Rock Rattlesnake (Crotalus lepidus) is a small sky-island rattlesnake of southeastern ranges such as the Chiricahua, Peloncillo, Dragoon, Whetstone, Santa Rita, Huachuca, and Canelo mountains.
+Adults reach up to 840 mm (33 inches), excluding the rattle.

 Key detailWhat to look for